Internet-based treatments for trauma survivors: Alternatives to CBT-based treatments

 Other treatment approaches can be found online, as well, including cognitive therapy for post-traumatic stress disorder (CT-PTSD).
-Eye Movement Desensitization and Reprocessing (EDMR) has been integrated into twelve mobile apps, though only six have been found to be acceptable to use in conjunction with a professional.
+Eye Movement Desensitization and Reprocessing (EMDR) has been integrated into twelve mobile apps, though only six have been found to be acceptable to use in conjunction with a professional.

-Though CBT has a mindfulness component, there are apps that are being specially developed to only focus on mindfulness as a means to aid in trauma-care, including one developed by the VA’s National Center for PTSD called Mindfulness Coach.
+Though CBT has a mindfulness component, there are apps that are being specially developed to only focus on mindfulness as a means to aid in trauma-care, including one developed by the VA's National Center for PTSD called Mindfulness Coach.
 Prevention programs are also in the early stages of development and are aimed at high risk populations.

 Drawbacks of internet-based interventions

 Though there are numerous advantages for the development and growth of internet-based interventions for trauma, there are also situations in which telehealth might not be beneficial.
 Children in abusive households could have trouble benefiting from telemental health options in that they may not have the ability to recognize dissociative symptoms, may not have a private space, may not be able to process their trauma when they are not in a safe space, and may not be able to pay attention due to emotion regulation problems.
 Similar patterns can also be seen in adult populations as well, such as during COVID-19-related shelter-in-place orders that have impacted victims of domestic violence.

-Other factors can contribute to an individual’s inability to use internet-based resources, including individuals of lower socioeconomic status who may not be able to afford smartphones, computers, or other devices.
+Other factors can contribute to an individual's inability to use internet-based resources, including individuals of lower socioeconomic status who may not be able to afford smartphones, computers, or other devices.
 Poor internet connections have also been a barrier to accessing care via the internet and can be a result of geographic location and internet plans.
 Older individuals and those with disabilities, such as the hearing and vision impaired, can also be at a disadvantage.

 Another consideration with internet-based treatment options is the dropout rate.
-Similar to the dropout rates for using internet-based treatment options for other mental disorders, online trauma-focused interventions appear to have a generally high dropout rate, with a range of between 15-41% dropout rates during clinical trials.
+Similar to the dropout rates for using internet-based treatment options for other mental disorders, online trauma-focused interventions appear to have a generally high dropout rate, with a range of between 15 and 41% dropout rates during clinical trials.
 The gamification, or use of gaming elements, of mental health apps is one approach to addressing this issue and has been gaining support for improving adherence to app programs, as well as increasing resiliency.